bx9900/mcp/src/aws-serverless-mcp-server/README.md

 ```
 I need examples of well-architected serverless applications.
 Can you show me some API templates for Python that I can use as a reference for my project?
 ```

+## Security Features
+1. **AWS Authentication**: Uses AWS credentials from the environment for secure authentication
+2. **TLS Verification**: Enforces TLS verification for all AWS API calls
+3. **Resource Tagging**: Tags all created resources for traceability
+4. **Least Privilege**: Uses IAM roles with appropriate permissions for CloudFormation templates

+## Security Considerations

+### Production Use Cases
+The AWS Serverless MCP Server can be used for production environments with proper security controls in place.
+For production use cases, consider the following:

+* **Read-Only Mode by Default**: The server runs in read-only mode by default, which is safer for production environments.
+Only explicitly enable write access when necessary.

+### Role Scoping Recommendations
+To follow security best practices:

+1. **Create dedicated IAM roles** to be used by the AWS Serverless MCP Server with the principle of least privilege
+2. **Use separate roles** for read-only and write operations
+3. **Implement resource tagging** to limit actions to resources created by the server
+4. **Enable AWS CloudTrail** to audit all API calls made by the server
+5. **Regularly review** the permissions granted to the server's IAM role
+6. **Use IAM Access Analyzer** to identify unused permissions that can be removed

+### Sensitive Information Handling
+**IMPORTANT**: Do not pass secrets or sensitive information via allowed input mechanisms:

+- Do not include secrets or credentials in CloudFormation templates
+- Do not pass sensitive information directly in the prompt to the model

 ## Links